SheetJS/sheetjs/README.md

 </details>

 More detailed examples are covered in the [included demos](demos/)

 ### Processing JSON and JS Data

 JSON and JS data tend to represent single worksheets.
-This section will use a few utility functions to generate workbooks:
+This section will use a few utility functions to generate workbooks.

-_Create a new Worksheet_
+_Create a new Workbook_

 ```js
 var workbook = XLSX.utils.book_new();